AI in sales enablement - going behind the hype

 Just-in-time enablement requires contextual AI

-Contextual AI systems such as GTM Buddy can learn the overall business context without frequent retraining while also taking relevant inputs from customers.
+Sales enablement AI platforms such as GTM Buddy’s Contextual AI can learn the overall business context without frequent retraining while also taking relevant inputs from customers.

 Recommendations are powerful when they are contextual, intuitive, and tailored to the seller’s workflow.
 At GTM Buddy, we are bringing in multilayered intelligence using multidimensional context so that sellers can share relevant and useful content with their prospects.